kcastil7/potential-enigma/Develop/README.md

 ## Test Instructions
 none
 ## License
-A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.
+A license with no conditions whatsoever which dedicates works to the public domain.
+Unlicensed works, modifications, and larger works may be distributed under different terms and without source code.
 ## Questions
-You can view my git hub profile at [github.com/kcastil7](github.com/kcastil7) kcas
+You can view my git hub profile at [github.com/kcastil7](https://github.com/kcastil7) kcas